 11:31 PM.
 Douglas Hodge is here.
 He says of Broadway that there's "a generosity here that's unparalleled, not just in the audiences but in the theatre community."
 He says he's been asked to stay on with La Cage.
 He's scheduled through September, but will now likely stay longer.
 He has also written a musical titled Meantime that he'd like to stay in America and develop.
 He penned the music.

 11:26 PM.
 Boo.
 We're told Catherine Zeta-Jones will not be coming to the press room.

+11:19 PM.
+La Cage producers Sonia Friedman and David Babani are now in the room.
+Babani said that their intent was to "strip away a lot of the showbiz that the original and revival did so brilliantly.
+We found the heart of this piece."
+Friedman also shot down rumors of Kelsey Grammer stepping into the role of Albin.
+She is hopeful Hodge, who just won the Best Actor in a Musical Tony Award tonight for his performance in that role, will stay on with the Broadway production.
 11:12 PM.
 A little personal update from the press room.
 This is the first time in probably 20 years that I haven't really watched the Tony Awards.
 The press room is a pretty busy place and when award winners are brought in the room, the sound on the monitors goes off.
 So, it looks like I'll have to find a friend who DVR'd the ceremony to catch up on the performances and full speeches.

 11:03 PM.
 Red playwright John Logan and producer Arielle Tepper Madover (who is also wearing red) are now in the press room.
 Logan also said that he feels Red works better in America (a sentiment Eddie Redmayne expressed earlier).
 Madover said that there are no current plans in place for another Donmar transfer for next season, but that they typically happen fast.
 If there is one message for audiences to take from his play, Logan said: "Art is significant.
 It means something."